How to Speak Southern American English: 50+ Common Words and Sayings

 You are acting so ugly right now!

-Though I could write about the South till the cows come home, these new words and phrases should be enough to get y’all ready for listening to some good ol’ (old) Southern American English!
+Though I could write about the South till the cows come home, these new words and phrases in English should be enough to get y’all ready for listening to some good ol’ (old) Southern American English!